-By default, the operator will install the latest available minor version of the latest major version of PostgreSQL when the operator was released.
+By default, the operator will install the latest available minor version of the latest major version of Community PostgreSQL when the operator was released.
 You can override this by setting the imageName key in the spec section of the Cluster definition.
-For example, to install PostgreSQL 13.6:
+For example, to install EDB Postgres Advanced 16.4 you can use: